mfedoseeva/GSOC19-har-project-robocomp/README.md

 2. Download [cad-60 dataset](http://pr.cs.cornell.edu/humanactivities/data.php), unzip all 4 parts to one directory

-3. The dataset has to be broken down according to 5 environments. data_separation_script.py from support_operations will do that.
-for that create a folder where you would want the script to put the sorted dataset:
+3. [Optional step] If you want to follow evaluation scenario as in the original CAD-60 paper, where dataset is broken down to 5 environments (smaller groups of actions) run data_separation_script.py from support_operations directory. for that create a folder where you would want the script to put the sorted dataset:

 ```commandline